-- The likelihood of your condition remaining stable and/or deteriorating
+- The likelihood of your condition remains stable and/or deteriorating

 - How much medical care you are likely to need

-- The expected rise in cost of the medical care you will require
+- The expected rise in the cost of the medical care you will require

 - How much of those costs you will be responsible for (i.e. the costs that are not covered by your insurance provider)